FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 6.md

 The Confucian moral framework consists of both naturalist and social elements.
 The [[Mandate of Heaven|mandate of heaven]] (*tien-ming*) represents the naturalist aspects of the framework, while the roles existing in a different relationships represents its social aspects.
 Consequently, a junzi pertains to a person who conforms to the mandate of heaven by accomplishing their roles in their various relationships.

-As opposed to the prior understanding of the term “mandate of heaven”, Confucius only explicitly perceived heaven (or *tien*) as a place that preserves the universe’s moral order, and guides humans to moral excellence.
+As opposed to the prior understanding of the term “mandate of heaven”, Confucius only described heaven (or *tien*) as a place that preserves the universe’s moral order, and guides humans to moral excellence.
 This concept presupposes that heaven represents the *natural moral order*; hence, it entails that moral order is a natural part of the world—not a human-constructed idea.

-Confucius—despite not describing the nature of heaven—contends that we can learn the ways of heaven, especially by learning history (e.g., how and why empires rose and fell).
+Confucius—despite not describing the nature of heaven—contends that we can learn the ways of heaven, especially by studying history (e.g., how and why empires rose and fell).
+For this reason, junzis’ were required to study the Confucian classics.

 #### The Five Basic Relations

+Confucius believed that humans are inherently social in nature—they will always be in a relationship with other humans.
+It was in this regard that junzi’s only achieve moral excellence with respect to their social relations.
+Confucius enumerated five basic types of relationships that can exist in human relationships.

+> [!INFO] Five Basic Types of Human Relationships
+> 1. parent-child
+> 2. husband-wife
+> 3. ruler-subject
+> 4. elder sibling-younger sibling
+> 5. friend-friend

+Each party in the relationship have equal responsibilities—which, when achieved, result in a harmonious relationship.
+More advanced relationships emerging from the basic types (e.g., student-teacher, doctor-patient) will also possess their own reciprocal duties.
+Furthermore, a society will only achieve harmony when all relationships within it are harmonious.

+The principle of *rectification of names* describes the duty to know and perform one’s responsibilities in a relationship—with *names* pertaining to one’s role in a particular relationship (such as, father, ruler, and etc.) Chaos arises when one fails to perform their duties, or performs duties inappropriate for their role (e.g., a leader acting like a businessman).

 #### The Confucian Virtues